grayoj/wordle-clone/README.md

 First Clone the repository, on you own local machine.
 By hitting `git clone https://github.com/grayoj/wordle-clone.git `

-Run `yarn add` to install dependencies that was used in the project
+Run `yarn` to install dependencies that was used in the project

 Run `yarn start` to boot up the application, in development mode